musebe/musebecodes/packages/personal-blog-lite/content/blog/Aircloud/index.md

 netlify dev
 ```

+#### **Step 5: Create the upload and image display components**

 The application will have two major components that will be used to upload and display the images.
-To enable this;

-- Create a `components` folder inside the `src` directory of your react application and
-- add `Upload.js` & `ImageGallery.js` files.
+To enable this, create a `components` folder inside the `src` directory of your react application and add an `Upload.js` & `ImageGallery.js` files.

-Now navigate back to the `App.js` component and add the following code :
+Now navigate back to the `App.js` component and paste the following code :

 ```App.js